-- Per CDC guidance, when available national estimates disaggregated by race/ethnicity were derived from the Vital Statistics period linked birth/infant death data.
+Per CDC guidance, when available national estimates disaggregated by race/ethnicity were derived from the Vital Statistics period linked birth/infant death data.
 Race/ethnic subgroups are based on the race and ethnicity of the mother; using the linked birth/death file provides better accuracy in identifying mother's race/ethnicity from birth certificate data.
 To fully provide the rate of infant deaths at the state-level, state estimates were derived from the mortality file.
-The mortality file does not require the child to have a valid US (or US territory) birth certificate and provides a more complete picture of the state-level infant mortality rate. - 2.
-In 2021, the infant mortality rate for Vermont was not available because of unreliable data quality associated with smaller sample sizes.
+The mortality file does not require the child to have a valid US (or US territory) birth certificate and provides a more complete picture of the state-level infant mortality rate.

 Ely, D.M., & Driscoll, A.K.
-(2023).
-Infant mortality in the United States, 2021: Data from the period linked birth/infant death file.
-National Vital Statistics Reports, 72 (11), 8-9, 16.
+(2025).
+Infant mortality in the United States, 2023: Data from the period linked birth/infant death file.
+National Vital Statistics Reports, 74 (7), 8-9, 17.